elgohr-update/chuangw6-Abalone_Age_Prediction/doc/abalone_age_predict_report.md

 model Ridge.
 The model can use the physical measurements(Sex, Length, Diameter, Height, Whole weight, etc.) to predict the age of abalone in decimal number.
-Our final Ridge model can predict age in a good accuracy on an unseen test data set, with *R*<sup>2</sup> score of …… However, considering the potential economic losses to the stakeholders, we recommend further improvement before it is put into the industry.
+Our final Ridge model can predict age in a good accuracy on an unseen test data set, with *R*<sup>2</sup> score of 0.55, and 13 mean absolute percentage error (MAPE).
+However, considering the potential economic losses to the stakeholders, we recommend further improvement before it is put into the industry.

 # Methods